AmmarAriffin/ammarariffin.github.io/_posts/Engineering/2023-08-19-Making Job Instructions.markdown

 ---
 title: Making Job Instructions for Assembling
 date: 2023-08-19
-reference: Job_Instructions
 ---

-I noticed that making ***Job Instructions (JI)*** for assembling sometimes require some nuances that I felt like needed to be shown
+When I was making ***Job Instructions (JI)*** for assembling, it feels like sometimes there are pieces of things that I felt needed to be inputted into it.

+But first ...

 Why make job instructions?

 This is much because of ISO 9001 that is pretty prestigious in that it requires a company that has paid for ISO 9001 certification to be more professional and easier to get customers to do business with them.
-Part of the requirement in being part of the ISO 9001 is having to have job instructions for every assembly in {%cite ISO_2023 REWO %}
+Part of the requirement in being part of the ISO 9001 is having to have job instructions for every assembly in [here](https://www.iso.org/iso-9001-quality-management.html)

 For a company that focuses on mostly human-based assembling a product for a customer, labour time takes up a significant cost.